aclaf/flagrant/docs/explanation/architecture.md

 parser = Parser(specification, config)
 ```

-Global configuration is specified once when creating a parser or completer and applies to all options and commands.
+Global configuration is specified once when creating a parser and applies to all options and commands.

 Example: